 - breach of hospital or medical office procedures.

-Our Chester County, PA Medical Malpractice Lawyers
+Why Hire Our Chester County, PA Medical Malpractice Attorneys?

-We have successfully represented patients in claims against hospitals and medical professionals throughout Pennsylvania, obtaining some of the highest verdicts and settlements in the area.
+Our team of attorneys successfully represented patients in claims against hospitals and medical professionals throughout Pennsylvania, obtaining some of the highest verdicts and settlements in the area.
 Our firm accepts cases in Chester County, including West Chester, Pottstown, Coatesville, Downingtown, Phoenixville, Wayne, Malvern, Exton, etc. Call for a FREE CONSULTATION.
 (610) 825-0500

 Chester County Medical Misdiagnosis Case Result: In a 2021 Chester County medical misdiagnosis case, our law firm obtained a $2 million jury verdict for an elderly couple against Phoenixville Hospital.
 The wife’s stroke was misdiagnosed as a psychiatric disorder which caused a delay in critical stroke treatment.
 As a result, we alleged that she suffered a permanent injury.